zoeNantes/GSoc2021-DBpedia-NeuralExtraction/index.md

 > The Peaceful Revolution (German: Friedliche Revolution) was the process of sociopolitical change that led to the opening of East Germany’s borders with the west, the end of the Socialist Unity Party of Germany (SED) in the German Democratic Republic (GDR or East Germany) and the transition to a parliamentary democracy, which enabled the reunification of Germany in October 1990.

 **Expecting results :Peaceful_Revolution  –––dbo:effect––> :German_reunification**

+### The open-source codes

+Please find our project in [this link in github](https://github.com/dbpedia/neural-extraction-framework).